ManvikaTuteja/Elon_Musk_Tweets_2017-2021/README.md

-# KCN_Elon_Musk_Tweets_2017-2021
+# Elon_Musk_Tweets_2017-2021
-Keyword Co-occurrence Network and Bi-grams for Elon Musk Tweets from the year 2017 to the year 2021
+Word frequency analysis and Bi-grams for Elon Musk Tweets from the year 2017 to the year 2021

+This is an analysis of tweets by Elon Musk from 2017 to 2021, the .rmd file looks into the keywords, has bi-grams and log-log plots for word frequency and ranks for each year.